Hi Sweet Friend,

 And lastly …

-What if your purpose is to bear witness to your suffering?
-To acknowledge it and embrace it in order to move through it.
+What if your purpose (or invitation) is to actually bear witness to your suffering?
+To honor and acknowledge it in order to move through it.
 “They” say that “suffering is optional.”
-I’m not so sure about that anymore.
-I used to think that was true.
-But that was before I had a deep and layered experience with suffering.
-Today, I think suffering is essential.
-The trick is to learn how to move out of suffering once you get the nugget and are ready to apply the lessons.
-Note: Residue of pain may remain (and that’s OK), but at some point you can fully release the suffering.
+But I’m not so sure about that.
+Plus, I’m not so sure that the people who believe this have truly experienced suffering.
+I may have agreed with this at one point.
+But that was before my experience of loss, sickness and cancer.
+Today, I think suffering is inevitable in some way.
+The trick is to learn how to move out of it, or at least make peace with it, once we get the nugget and are ready to apply the lessons.
+Note: Residual pain may remain, and that’s OK, but at some point we can begin to thaw it out in order to embrace our one great, brilliant life.

-Your self-worth has nothing to do with your craft or calling and everything to do with how you treat yourself.
+Your self-worth has nothing to do with your craft or calling and everything to do with how you treat yourself and others.

 You are the light.
 Your inner purpose is to connect with that light.
 Everything else will follow in time.